viktorbezdek/awesome-github-projects/README.md

 - [avineshwar/shotlooter](https://github.com/avineshwar/shotlooter) - a recon tool that finds sensitive data inside the screenshots uploaded to prnt.sc
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
 - [iterative/dvc](https://github.com/iterative/dvc) - 🦉 ML Experiments and Data Management with Git
-- [mlcommons/ck](https://github.com/mlcommons/ck) - Collective Mind (CM) is a simple, modular, cross-platform and decentralized workflow automation framework with a human-friendly interface and reusable automation recipes to make it easier to compose,
+- [mlcommons/ck](https://github.com/mlcommons/ck) - Collective Mind (CM) is a small, modular, cross-platform and decentralized workflow automation framework with a human-friendly interface and reusable automation recipes to make it easier to compose, r
 - [MISP/misp-taxonomies](https://github.com/MISP/misp-taxonomies) - Taxonomies used in MISP taxonomy system and can be used by other information sharing tool.
 - [infobyte/faraday](https://github.com/infobyte/faraday) - Open Source Vulnerability Management Platform
 - [odoo/odoo](https://github.com/odoo/odoo) - Odoo.
 Open Source Apps To Grow Your Business.